nodejs/node/doc/api/tls.markdown

   - `SNICallback`: Optional, see [`tls.createServer()`][]

-  - `session`: Optional, a `Buffer` instance, containing TLS session
+  - `session`: Optional, a `Buffer` instance, containing a TLS session

-  - `requestOCSP`: Optional, if `true` the OCSP status request extension will be added to the client hello, and an `'OCSPResponse'` event will be emitted on the socket before establishing a secure communication
+  - `requestOCSP`: Optional, if `true` the OCSP status request extension will be added to the client hello and an `'OCSPResponse'` event will be emitted on the socket before establishing a secure communication

 ### Event: 'OCSPResponse'

 `function (response) { }`

-This event will be emitted if `requestOCSP` option was set. `response` is a buffer object, containing server's OCSP response.
+This event will be emitted if the `requestOCSP` option was set. `response` is a `Buffer` containing the server's OCSP response.

 Traditionally, the `response` is a signed object from the server's CA that contains information about server's certificate revocation status.

 ### Event: 'secureConnect'

-This event is emitted after a new connection has been successfully handshaked.
-The listener will be called no matter if the server's certificate was authorized or not.
-It is up to the user to test `tlsSocket.authorized` to see if the server certificate was signed by one of the specified CAs.
+This event is emitted after the handshaking process for a new connection has successfully completed.
+The listener will be called regardless of whether or not the server's certificate has been authorized.
+It is the user's responsibility to test `tlsSocket.authorized` to see if the server certificate was signed by one of the specified CAs.
 If `tlsSocket.authorized === false` then the error can be found in `tlsSocket.authorizationError`.
-Also if NPN was used you can check `tlsSocket.npnProtocol` for negotiated protocol.
+Also, if NPN was used `tlsSocket.npnProtocol` can be checked for the negotiated protocol.

 ### tlsSocket.address()

-Returns the bound address, the address family name and port of the underlying socket as reported by the operating system.
-Returns an object with three properties, e.g.
+Returns the bound address, the address family name, and port of the underlying socket as reported by the operating system.
+Returns an object with three properties, e.g.,
 `{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`

 ### tlsSocket.authorized

-A boolean that is `true` if the peer certificate was signed by one of the specified CAs, otherwise `false`
+A boolean that is `true` if the peer certificate was signed by one of the specified CAs, otherwise `false`.

 ### tlsSocket.authorizationError